wp-plugins/minimalistic-event-manager/readme.txt

 The MEM plugin offers a clean interface that allows to add event dates (start dates, end dates, repeating dates) to posts (and to any custom post type).

-The main features:
+= The main features =

 * Dates can be attached to any post type: Posts, Pages, Custom Post Types... (optionally, they can be restricted to specific content types).
 * Dates can be of three types: start dates, end dates, repeating dates.
 * There is no mandatory date format: Time, Day, and Month are optional.
-An event date could be "January 1969", or just "1969".
+An event date could be "January 2046", or just "2046".

 = What the plugin doesn't do =